anonaddy/addy.io/source/_posts/a-new-server-and-the-launch-of-the-pro-plan.md

 categories: [updates]
 ---

 This post will give a few more details regarding the server migration this morning and the launch of the new Pro plan on the site.
-Also the end of the open beta and what it means for exisiting users.
+Also the end of the open beta and what it means for existing users.

 ## Why the new server?